Modern business employers have deployed monitoring tools, such as

 Read Your Contract

-Employers sometimes include monitoring somewhere in the contract or include it in fine print.
+Employers sometimes include monitoring somewhere in the contract or include it in the fine print.
 If you do not bother to carefully read the whole thing, it may cause some disagreements or some problems.
-Always read the entire contact.
+Always read the entire contract.
 If you are not too well-versed in legal language or find the language of the contract somewhat confusing, then seek help from a lawyer before actually putting your signature on it.

 Most employers only deploy monitoring tools in the workplace because they want their employees to be productive on the assigned tasks.
 However, the fact is that no one likes to be spied on.
-Unfortunately, as an employee you can’t really do a lot about stopping its use.
+Unfortunately, as an employee, you can’t really do a lot about stopping its use.
 However, the one thing that you can do is be cautious and careful so as to avoid spilling anything personal, which may cause your boss to rebuke you over something.